 Setup Steps

-).Receive CNAME Records: Our team will provide the CNAME values required to verify your domain.
+Receive CNAME Records: Our team will send you the CNAME values needed for verification.

 Troubleshooting Domain Verification